 The Architect's Corner

-The underlying concept to understanding RAY-CORE is to understand its relationship to conventional framing practices.
+The underlying concept to understanding RAY-CORE is to understand it's relationship to conventional framing practices.
 RAY-CORE was intentionally designed to please architects and engineers alike with its simple and conventional design.
 Superior to conventional sandwich panel or stress-skin panel SIPs that rely on glue and OSB to create the structural envelope, RAY-CORE SIP Panels utilize conventional structural members with high density closed cell polyurethane foam injection molded between the studs, all wrapped up in a radiant foil vapor barrier.
-Straight, square, stronger and more reliable with no delamination issues, RAY-CORE SIPs will be the product of choice for your next construction project!
+Straight, square, stronger and more reliable with no delamination or creep issues, RAY-CORE SIPs will be the product of choice for your next construction project!

 A Few Facts You Might Want To Know